canax/remserver-website/README.md

 ### Run using Docker image

-There is a Docker image that has the REM server website installed and ready to run.
+There is a [Docker image `anax/dev:remserver`](https://store.docker.com/community/images/anax/dev) that has the REM server website installed and ready to run.

 If you have downloaded this repo you can start it with `docker-compose`.
 It will use the setup you have in [`docker-compose.yml`](docker-compose.yml).